Ward 10 Residents · Stoney Creek · Hamilton

 🏛️ Council Decision

 Elected councillors review the staff report, hear delegations, and vote.
 Residents may delegate at both the committee and council stages.
-Petitions and letters submitted to councillors carry weight at this stage.
+Petitions and letters submitted earlier to City Planning Staff help shape the record at this stage.
 After a decision, any party who participated formally may appeal to the Ontario Land Tribunal (OLT).

 Key opportunity for resident input